drush-ops/drush/docs/exporting-config.md

 ```
 You may then use `drush pm-enable` to enable the devel module on the
 development machine, and subsequent imports of the configuration data
 will not cause it to be disabled again.
+Similarly, if you make changes
+to configuration on the development environment and export them, then
+the devel module will not be listed in the exports.

 ## More Complex Adjustments

 Drush allows more complex changes to the configuration data to be made
 via the configuration filter mechanism.
+In order to do this, you must
+write some code inside a Drush extension.

-See [filtering configuration](filtering-config.md)
+See [filtering configuration](filtering-config.md) for more information
-for more information.
+on how to do this.